Meena: Rajput period

-The Meenas ruled at certain places in Rajasthan until they were overpowered by invading Rajputs.
+The Meenas ruled at certain places in Rajasthan until they were overpowered by the invading Rajputs.
+After the end of their rule, the Meenas made forests and hills their sanctuary and started fighting to reclaim their kingdom.
+One such example was the Kingdom of Amber, Who had to face many wars to stop their struggle and later established peace by making treaty with conditionals.
 From Meenas the Bundi was captured by Rao Dewa (A.D.
-1342), Dhundhar by Kachhwaha Rajputs and Chopoli fell to the Muslim rulers.
+1342), Dhundhar by Kachhwaha Rajputs and Chopoli by the Muslim rulers.
 Kota, Jhalawar, Karauli and Jalore were the other areas of earlier Meena influence where they were forced to surrender ultimately.

 British colonial period

 The Raj colonial administration came into existence in 1858, following the Indian Rebellion of 1857 which caused the government of Britain to decide that leaving colonial administration in the hands of the East India Company was a recipe for further discontent.
 In an attempt to create an orderly administration through a better understanding of the populace, the Raj authorities instituted various measures of classifying the people of India.
-One such measure was the Criminal Tribes Act of 1871, under the provisions of which Meenas were placed in the first list of 1872.
+One such measure was the Criminal Tribes Act of 1871, under the provisions of which Meenas were placed in the first list of the Act in 1872 in Patiala and East Punjab States Union, Rajasthan and Punjab.
+Another such measure was the Habitual Criminals Act of 1930, under whose provisions the Meenas were placed.
 The community remained stigmatised for many years, notably by influential officials of the Raj such as Herbert Hope Risley and Denzil Ibbetson, and were sometimes categorised as animists and as a hill tribe similar to the Bhils.
-In protest against this act, the Meenas organized a massive agitation against the British in the 1940s under the leadership of Laxminarayan Jharwal.
 The Meenas remained an officially designated criminal tribe until 1952, three years after the Act had been repealed.
 Mark Brown has examined the impact and issues of the Meena community during British rule and the change in their status from being a higher social group to a criminal tribe.

+Rebellion

+In the 1840s, Meenas organized a huge movement in Jaipur under the leadership of Lakshminarayan Jharwal against the British rule, which was a Meena rebellion against the British government.

 Recent history

-Kumar Suresh Singh notes that the Meenas have not abandoned their customary laws.
-Meenas have better rights for women in many respects compared to many other Hindu castes.
+Kumar Suresh Singh notes that the Meenas have not abandoned their customary laws Meenas have better rights for women in many respects compared to many other Hindu castes.